Binance VS Poloniex: Crypto Exchange Comparison

 - Allows crypto-to-crypto exchanges only

 - Serious problems with security and a flash crash in 2019

 - Very slow support ticket responsiveness

 We’ve come to the end of our guide and to what seems to us as an easy decision to make.
 We can all agree that the reputation of Poloniex is not how it used to be two years ago, so what will stop traders from choosing Binance – a platform that offers the same trading options and more!

 When things started looking grim for Poloniex, users headed over to other crypto exchanges depending on their trading needs.
 Those who really cared for a big choice of cryptocurrencies switched to Binance or Bittrex.
 The real advantage of Binance is that it allows you to trade fiat currencies with some restrictions.
-Not only does it employ higher safeguarding measures, fund insurance, and great customer support, the platform has lower trading fees and a more user-friendly interface as well.
+Compared to Bittrex, it charges lower transaction fees.
+Not only does it employ higher safeguarding measures, fund insurance, and great customer support, Binance has a more user-friendly interface out of the two.

 Cryptocurrency Exchange Comparisons

 Disclaimer: Digital currencies and cryptocurrencies are volatile and can involve a lot of risk.
 Their prices and performance is very unpredictable and past performance is no guarantee of future performance.
 Consult a financial advisor or obtain your own advice independent of this site before relying and acting on the information provided.